tfogo/HackSocNodeTutorial/README.md

 ## How do I follow this tutorial?

+You should start by cloning this repository:

+	git clone git@github.com:TimFogarty/HackSocNodeTutorial.git

 This tutorial is split into chapters.
 And each chapter has two branches in git.
 You can get the starting code for a chapter by checking out that chapter's starting branch.
 You can get the final code for a chapter by checking out that chapter's final branch.
-If you want to follow along with chapter2:
+For example, if you want to follow along with chapter2:

 	git checkout chapter2-start